 Click here to find out about the different parts of your driving test.

 The right preparation for your practical driving test is essential.
 Numerous attempts at a driving test can become costly and demoralising.

-The DSA carry out surveys on how many hours the average learner takes in order to pass their test on the first attempt.
+The DVSA carry out surveys on how many hours the average learner takes in order to pass their test on the first attempt.

-The following statement is taken from the DSA website:
+The following statement is taken from the DVSA website:

 ‘Research shows that learners who have a combination of professional instruction and private practice do better at the driving test.
 On average, those who pass have had 47 hours of professional instruction and 20 hours of private practice.’